robbie-cahill/tunnelmole-client/README.md

     domain: '<your tunnelmole domain e.g. mysite.tunnelmole.com>'
 });
 ```

+Again if you are using the hosted service (which is the default) and you want to use a custom subdomain you'll need to purchase a subscription [Learn More](https://dashboard.tunnelmole.com?utm_source=tunnelmoleClientGithub).

+Otherwise, you can self host.
+To learn more about this option go to the [Tunnelmole Service](https://github.com/robbie-cahill/tunnelmole-service/) GitHub repo.

 #### Using Tunnelmole with NPM scripts
 Installing Tunnelmole as an NPM dependency will make the following executables available in your project:
 ```